 Payment Plan – An initial payment of $1,200 may be made followed by four equal post-dated checks of $525 send with application and due Oct 25, Nov 16, Jan 10, Feb 27.
 Checks will be deposited on the date listed.
 Refund policy described on application form.

 Other Expenses: Have a book budget of $200.
 Ferry fees if coming from off island – a car pool can be arranged in most cases.
 Students may attend drop-in yoga classes at IYC for a substantial discount TBA.

 To register, e-mail Island Yoga Center for an application and one will be sent to you.
 A minimum of 10 students is required for this course to run.
 Should the course cancel before it begins, all money will be refunded.
 Should the course cancel at any point, an hourly rate in proportion the total hours will be determined for a fair refund.

-Kathryn Payne is the Director and Lead Instructor for this course.
+Kathryn Payne is the Director and Lead Instructor for this course and has taught both 200 and 500 hour yoga training courses since 1996.
 Elizabeth Freeman teaches the Yoga Sutra study and Irene Tokar teaches the anatomy and physiology portion of the course.
 For a full bio of each teacher, go to the Teacher Bio web page.